Part-time & Graduate Enrollment Services

 Civil Engineering Technology BS

-Using the language of codes, working drawings, and specifications, students in the civil engineering technology program learn how to translate the innovative concepts of the engineer into functioning systems and structures.
-The program prepares students for employment in the fields of civil engineering technology, construction management, or any of the many closely related fields.
-In addition, the program teaches the skills necessary for graduates to pursue additional education, certification, or professional licensure.
-The program also encourages students to grow in responsibility and leadership through course work and extracurricular activities designed to broaden their involvement in organizations within and outside their profession.
+Using the language of codes, working drawings, and specifications, students in the civil engineering technology major learn how to translate the innovative concepts of the engineer into functioning systems and structures.
+The major prepares students for employment in the fields of civil engineering technology, construction management, or any closely related field.
+In addition, student learn the skills necessary pursue additional education, certification, or professional licensure.
+Course work and extracurricular activities are designed to broaden students' involvement in organizations within and outside their profession.
 These objectives are achieved through a broad-based curriculum that offers students a choice of five elective paths that meet specific career interests.

-The civil engineering technology program is accredited by the Technology Accreditation Commission of ABET, http://www.abet.org, and is operated as a cooperative education program.
+The civil engineering technology major is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, http://www.abet.org.

 Civil engineering technology, BS degree, typical course sequence (semesters), effective fall 2013